 Bonsai, like all plants, need light - a lot of light.
 They gain energy from light through photosynthesis.
 At the same time they consume energy through their metabolism.
 The metabolism is particularly high at high temperatures.

-A change of location changes the supply of light, especially in Indoor bonsai.
+A change of location changes the supply of light, especially in indoor bonsai.
 They come from bright greenhouses into a normal, clearly darker apartment.
 In autumn-winter the temperature in the flat is often even higher than in the greenhouse.

-This poses a problem for the Indoor bonsai: High energy consumption due to metabolism combined with low energy production due to insufficient light.
+This poses a problem for the indoor bonsai: High energy consumption due to metabolism combined with low energy production due to insufficient light.